Heating, Ventilation & Air Conditioning - Refrigeration

 The HVAC/R program is unique because it treats designing, retrofitting, testing, and balancing on a problem-solving level.
 This specialized program prepares the technician for the fast-growing, highly technical HVAC/R field.

-The challenge for the service technician is to optimize the service operation of HVAC/R systems to maximize customer and employer satisfaction.
-Using computers to replicate various conditions that could be encountered, students develop a plan of action to use with live work.
+The challenge for the service technician is to optimize the service operation of HVAC/R systems to maximize customer and

 Students learn current methods of identifying and performing efficiency evaluations on various types of heating, ventilation, and air-conditioning systems as well as adjusting and balancing equipment for maximum performance.